davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

 #### Optional (for more Loop practice)

+I strongly recommend any student (especially those hoping to minor/major) to complete all of these as well.

 - **(Not nested; involves arrays)** Write a method called `instancesOf()` that inputs an array of integers, an integer `M`, and an integer
   `N`.
 This method returns a boolean true if it can find exactly `N` copies of `M` in the array, and false otherwise.